resonatehq/blog/blog/2025-01-08-resonate-is-an-async-rpc/index.md

 **Asynchronous**

-In an **asynchronous protocol** the caller can make the request, does more stuff, and then choose when to wait for the response.
+In an **asynchronous protocol** the caller can make the request, do more stuff, and then choose when to wait for the response.

 ```python
 def foo():